jina-ai/fastapi-serve/README.md

 - ↕️ **Scaling**: Scale your app manuallly or let it auto-scale based on RPS, CPU, and Memory.
 - 🗝️ **Secrets**: Secure handling of secrets and environment variables.
 - 🎛️ **Hardware**: Tailor your deployment to suit specific needs.
+- 🔒 **Authorization**: Built-in OAuth2.0 token-based security to secure your endpoints.
 - 💾 **Storage**: Persistent and secure network storage.
 - 🔎 **Observability**: Integrated access to logs, metrics, and traces.
 - 📦 **Containerization**: Effortless containerization of your Python codebase with our integrated registry.